ethankennerly/as2cs/README.md

  * Prefix import of generic list. using System.Collections.Generic;
  * ActionScript untyped Array to C# ArrayList data type.
+ * ActionScript Object and Dictionary to C# Hashtable data type.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * C# typed Array to ActionScript typed Vector.
- * ActionScript Object and Dictionary to C# Hashtable data type.
  * Array literal.
  * Hash literal.
  * Hash iteration:  for in.
  * Array iteration:  foreach.
  * Constant declaration.
  * ActionScript type-casting to C# type-casting.
+ * Explicit type-casting on access to a ArrayList to a data type.
  * ActionScript Array.concat to C# ArrayList.Clone.
  * ActionScript Array.push to C# ArrayList.Add.
  * Overriding virtual functions in C#.